 The only thing certain is change.
 In the future, there’s a high probability that your current job will evolve slightly, change dramatically or disappear altogether.
 Furthermore, there’s a certainty that new jobs will emerge, offering greater challenge and opportunity.

 By staying on top of changes in and out of your industry, you can anticipate the future, identify the opportunities and pursue them through continuing education.
 It may require designing your own curriculum based on your assessment of what knowledge and skills will be most valuable, but the education is out there and it can give you a competitive edge.

-Columbia Southern University offers continuing education classes in many areas, such as fire science.
+Columbia Southern University offers continuing education classes in many areas, such as criminal justice and fire science.
 For a full listing of all continuing education courses offered by CSU, visit ColumbiaSouthern.edu/CE.